flavio-santes/psopt_installer/README.md

 are licensed under the Apache License v2.0, so perhaps if PSOPT is updated we can produce binary packages.

-#### What is the difference between the PSOPT Installer and the install scripts found at the psopt-master.zip file?
+#### What is the difference between this project and the install scripts found at the psopt-master.zip file?

 The `psopt_installer.sh` script installs all the dependencies in a portable way.
 If you want to hack the installer do the following: